-Spend the day exploring North Grenville, Kemptville and several charming hamlets, by following the Adirondack Chair Tour.
+Spend the day exploring North Grenville, Kemptville and several charming hamlets, by following the Muskoka Chair Tour.

-In June 2021, The Best Adirondack Chair Company in Kemptville placed five GIANT Adirondack chairs across North Grenville in several hamlets to promote tourism & support local businesses.
+In June 2021, The Best Muskoka Chair Company Canada in Kemptville placed five GIANT Muskoka chairs across North Grenville in several hamlets to promote tourism & support local businesses.
+Since then, other organizations have brought in a seat of their own!

-With the help of local artists and community groups, each chair was painted to reflect its community and affixed with QR codes with links to the #LoveNG business directory and web page.
+With the help of local artists and community groups, each chair has been painted or designed to reflect its community.
+Many are affixed with QR codes with links to the #LoveNG business directory and web page.

 We invite you to bike or drive as you follow the trail to visit each of the five chairs, learn a little more about North Grenville (Kemptville and the hamlets), and support the local businesses closeby.